 Shipping One-way, outgoing shipping required.
 All artworks are packed in 3 museum-quality boxes.
 Box list available upon request.
-Art handler and climate controlled freight preferred but not mandatory.
-FedEx Ground acceptable upon approval.
-Quotes may be obtained from TCI International or FedEx Ground.
+FedEx allowed upon approval; art handler/shuttle preferred.
+Quotes may be obtained from Transport Consultant International, Inc. or other agencies that offer climate-controlled ground shipping.
 Round trip shipping is required on any additional artwork from/to Virginia.

 Provided -Artist biographies and statements (e-versions) -Curatorial statement (e-version) -Exhibition Catalog (1) -Press packet with high resolution images -Installation Instructions & special hardware -Condition Report Notebook

 Additional items - available upon request -Sculptural work available; round trip shipping required from/to Virginia.
 See checklist. -Gallery Talk / Panel presentation / workshops by artist(s) -Additional exhibition catalogs may be ordered on Blurb.com